kiba/Writings/gaia/world.md

 It does not mean for example, that there is a UK, or Greece, or Japan, though there would be analogies.
 I intended to make significant use of Earth history(thus requiring historical research) to craft Gaia's own.

 I do plan to set at least one well-defined story in this universe, but it will be helped if I actually do enough worldbuilding beforehand.

+## Nation-states

+**Yipang**: An island nation to the world's most powerful monarchy in a world where monarchs are increasingly weakened, given way to republican form of governments championed by Lonica.
+**Lonica**: The world's oldest democracy.

+## Characters

+**Empress Hoshizaki** - Ruler of Yipang.
+Face is completely unknown to the public as it is completely covered up.

+## timeline

+1016-1020 - World War One.
+1047-1054 - World War Two.